 More information can be found in the Sure Analysis Research Database, which ranks stocks based upon the combination of their dividend yield, earnings-per-share growth potential and valuation changes to compute total returns.

-This article will rank the top alcohol stocks, separated into two groups: beer stocks, and liquor stocks.
+This article will rank the top alcohol stocks right now.

 Source: Investor Presentation